Finding 6 — State policy as the lever

 3. Causal evidence concentrates on two levers — same-day registration and mail-ballot expansion — where the peer-reviewed youth effect range is +2 to +5 pp per policy.

-4. Correlation is not uniform across cells.
+4. Correlation is not uniform across groups.
 States where the policy-score lift is largest are those with the highest access-barrier responses among non-registrants (see Finding 3 cross-cut).

 Cross-references